 Bibbs loses four yards on 1st and 10 with 13:29 in the third quarter.
 It’s a 22-personnel offset pistol with the fullback to the weak side and an unbalanced line to the right side.
-SJSU plays a three-man front with eight in the box and sends double a-gap run penetration on this counter play.
+SJSU plays a three-man front with eight in the box and sends double A-gap run penetration on this counter.
 The linebacker reaches the backfield and wraps Bibbs for a loss of four.

 The more troubling aspect of Bibbs’ performance on this play is his hesitation when the linebacker earns the penetration.
 The runner freezes a split-second after he crosses the face of the linebacker.
 Bibb’s back foot plants as if he might attempt a cut back when the path in front of him makes that option nearly impossible.

-In contrast, McCoy is far more fluid against penetration up the middle (soundtrack NSFW).
+In contrast, McCoy is far more fluid against penetration up the middle.
 McCoy’s eyes are looking to the line of scrimmage as he takes the exchange.
 He reads the pressure flying up the right hash and his move is a light-footed plant and cut that is actually two small hops and a pivot towards the backside of the defense.

-It may appear to be a subtle difference between anticipating and reacting , but a play like this illustrates that anticipating leads to a 33-yard touchdown while reating leads to a small gain or loss.
+It may appear to be a subtle difference between anticipating and reacting, but a play like this illustrates that anticipating leads to a 33-yard touchdown while reacting leads to a small gain or loss.
 Anticipation comes with an understanding of run blitzes, the offensive scheme, and where the openings might be.

 There will be times McCoy faces this blitz and gets caught in the backfield, but the difference between McCoy and an average professional runner is how quick he is to anticipate and make a decision.
 Returning to the music analogy, a “measure” is a unit of time and music in the way a yard is a unit of space on the football field.
 Excellent musicians can read music several measures ahead of the notes they are actually playing.